cl-fontana/abcd-docs/docs/source/first_replay.rst

   During the data inflow the fit is continuously updated with the new statistics, even though sometimes it goes astray and it should be deleted and recalculated.
 * A button to delete all the fits.
 * A button to download the current spectrum in a `CSV file <https://en.wikipedia.org/wiki/Comma-separated_values>`_.
-  If a user wants to generate plots with more advanced options we suggest to save them to file and use the provided tools (see :numref:`sec-display-plotting`).
+  If a user wants to generate plots with more advanced options we suggest to save data to file and use the provided tools (see :numref:`sec-display-plotting`).
 * A button to reset the currently shown channel.
 * A button to reset all the active channels.